Ax11-Labs/Basic-Swap-DPAMM-CPAMM/README.md

 Go to the downloaded repo, make sure you have [Python3](https://www.python.org/downloads/) on your computer, and run:
 `python3 ./test/tCPAMM.py && python3 ./test/tDPAMM.py`

-Adjust the value within the `SwapTest.py` as you like for more experiments.
+Adjust the value within the `./test/tCPAMM.py` and `./test/tDPAMM.py` as you like for more experiments.

 ## Contribution